Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Introduction

 The interpolation theorem amounts to constructing certain radial analogues of Fourier quasicrystals.
-Define a \emph{radial Fourier quasicrystal} to be a radial tempered distribution $T$ on $\R^d$ such that both $T$ and $\widehat{T}$ are supported on discrete sets of radii.
+Define a \emph{radial Fourier quasicrystal} to be a radial tempered distribution $T$ on $\R^d$ such that both $T$ and $\widehat{T}$ are supported on discrete sets of radii, where $\widehat{T}$ is characterized as usual by

+for $f \in \Schw_{\textup{rad}}(\R^d)$.
 To reformulate the interpolation theorem in these terms, let $\delta_r$ denote a spherical delta function with mass $1$ on the sphere of radius $r$ about the origin, or equivalently let

-for $f \in \Schw_{\textup{rad}}(\R^d)$, and define $\delta_r'$ by
+for $f \in \Schw_{\textup{rad}}(\R^d)$, and define $\mu_r$ by